openaps/docs/docs/docs/Customize-Iterate/offline-looping-and-monitoring.md

 Instructions on both approaches can be found in the main OpenAPS documentation.

 ##### Configuring the xDrip/xDrip+ Android app
 First, determine your OpenAPS rig's IP address within your "personal" network.
 If you can open a terminal session to your rig via serial, then `ifconfig wlan0` (when using the WiFi hostpost option) or `ifconfig bnep0` (when using bluetooth tethering) will display your IP address.
 Alternatively, you can use an Android app - there are lots of "Network IP Scanner" apps in the Play store.
 The Hurricane Electric Network Tools app works with both the WiFi hotspot and BT tethering options.
-IMPORTANT: Your rig must be connected to your phone via either wifi hotspot or bluetooth tethering in order to obtain the correct IP address!
+IMPORTANT: Your rig must be connected to your phone through either a wifi hotspot or bluetooth tethering in order to obtain the correct IP address!

 Next, open xDrip or xDrip+ and navigate to Settings > Cloud Upload > Nightscout Sync (REST-API).
 In the `Base URL` setting, configure the following URL